 This topic refers to functionality that is not available to accounts on the Quick Base Essential plan.
 If the functionality described here does not match what you're seeing in Quick Base, your account is probably on this plan.

-For an account that is part of a realm, if an admin wants to enable 2-step authentication and opens the Summary tab of the Manage Account Billing page, they are directed to require 2-step authorization on the realm Policies tab.
+For an account that is part of a realm, if an admin wants to enable two-step authentication and opens the Summary tab of the Manage Account Billing page, they are directed to require two-step authorization on the realm Policies tab.